Iadvd/RetrocomputingZXSpectrum/README.md

 Be aware that you will need to review if the server side application computer (e.g. if you are using Fuse Zpectrum emulator this can happen) is using a firewall.
 You will need to open at least the TCP port 8081 if there is a firewall.
 If not, the application will not be able to negotiate the TCP/IP protocol.

+# Great, but I want to play games!
+Are there cool games adapted to use the Android TCP/IP Virtual Joystick?

+Yes!!!!
 It is possible to play homebrew games that have been adapted to this TCP/IP interface, connected through the Spectranet peripheral (e.g. if your 8-bit game can be played by using a keyboard, a Kempston Joystick or a Sinclair Joystick you can also add another option for an Android TCP/IP Virtual Joystick).
 It should work as well with a real ZX Spectrum computer and a real Spectranet peripheral.

-For instance, we are adapted several games from the famous Spanish Spectrum scene group The Mojon Twins:
+And here they are the first ones!
+We have adapted several games from the famous Spanish Spectrum scene group The Mojon Twins:

 http://www.mojontwins.com/juegos_mojonos/